thtan0602/Udacity-Cplusplus/CppND-Capstone-Snake-Game/README.md

 - The player can control the snake using the arrow keys and quit using escape key.
 - The snake should grow in length when it eats food, and the game should end when the snake collides with itself or the wall.
 - New textures should be visible for the snake and food, and the game should run smoothly with no frame rate drops.
+- The enemy will move faster when the snake scores more and moves faster
+- The snake will die if it hits the enemy

 6. Conclusion
 A brief conclusion and any additional comments you think are important for the reviewer.